-Te Wiki o te Reo Māori – Maori Language Week is in Week 9 this term: the 14th to the 20th Mahuru/September 2020.
+Te Wiki o te Reo Māori – Maori Language Week is from the 13th to the 19th Mahuru/September 2021.

 I’ve put together this blog post to highlight free and low-cost resources to use during this week (and hopefully all year!).
 There are many free and low-cost resources available; learning and promoting te reo Māori does not need to break the bank.

 The Importance of Learning te reo Māori